-MATH 119 (MATH 1113) - College Algebra\.
+MATH 1130 (MATH 113) - Survey of Mathematics.
 Three credit hours.
-Equations and inequalities, functions and their graphs; exponential and logarithmic functions, polynomial functions, complex numbers, graphs of rational functions, solving several linear equations with several unknowns, and slope as rate of change.
-Prerequisite: "C" or better in MATH 107 or satisfactory score on ACT math or Placement or appropriate high school GPA (within last 3 years).
+This course will develop students' ability to work with and interpret numerical data, to apply logical and symbolic analysis to a variety of problems, and/or to model phenomena with mathematical or logical reasoning.
+Topics include financial mathematics used in everyday life situations, statistics, and optional topics from a wide array of authentic contexts..
+Prerequisites: "C" or better in MATH 097/098 or satisfactory score on ACT math or Placement test or appropriate high school GPA (within last 3 years).
 Please consult your advisor.

-MATH 120 (MATH 1213) - Plane Trigonometry.
+MATH 1220 (MATH 119) - College Algebra\.
 Three credit hours.
+The study of equations, functions and graphs, reviewing linear and quadratic functions, and concentrating on polynomial, rational, exponential and logarithmic functions.
+Emphasizes algebraic problem solving skills and graphical representation of functions.
+Prerequisite: "C" or better in

-Trigonometric functions, logarithms, and complex numbers.
-Prerequisite: "C" or better in MATH 107 or satisfactory score on ACT math or Placement test or appropriate high school GPA (within last 3 years).
+MATH 1215 or satisfactory score on ACT math or Placement or appropriate high school GPA (within last 3 years).
 Please consult your advisor.